Stable and Steerable Sparse Autoencoders with Weight Regularization: Methods

 \subsection{Cross-seed feature consistency}

-To quantify reproducibility, we followed \citet{GoncaloPaulo2025SparseFeatures} and measured feature similarity across SAEs trained with different random seeds.
+To quantify reproducibility, we followed \citet{Paulo2025SparseFeatures} and measured feature similarity across SAEs trained with different random seeds.
 For two trained SAEs $A$ and $B$, let $D_A, D_B \in \mathbb{R}^{m\times d}$ be the decoder feature matrices.
 We compute the absolute cosine similarity matrix $S = |\mathrm{cos}(D_A, D_B)|$ and use Hungarian matching to obtain a one-to-one pairing.
-We report: \begin{itemize} \item \textbf{Mean max cosine:} average over features of $\max_j S_{ij}$ (symmetrized across both directions). \item \textbf{Fraction paired:} fraction of features with $\max_j S_{ij} > 0.7$. \item \textbf{Shared features:} a stricter criterion requiring that the encoder and decoder Hungarian matchings agree \emph{and} both matched similarities exceed $0.7$ (sign-invariant). \end{itemize}
+We report: \textbf{mean max cosine} (average over features of $\max_j S_{ij}$, symmetrized), \textbf{fraction paired} (fraction with $\max_j S_{ij} > 0.7$), and \textbf{shared features} (a stricter criterion requiring encoder and decoder Hungarian matchings to agree \emph{and} both similarities exceed $0.7$).

+We call a feature \emph{alive} if its encoder–decoder cosine similarity exceeds 0.1 using this threshold as a pragmatic filter for collapsed or weakly self-consistent latents.
+This excludes both features whose encoder or decoder norm has collapsed to zero during training and the small number of features with weakly aligned encoder–decoder pairs.
+On our trained SAEs the encoder–decoder cosine distribution is strongly bimodal (Figure~\ref{fig:lm-cosine}, Appendix~\ref{app:topk_dead}), so results are insensitive to the exact threshold value.